zahraShahsavan/DigitalMobilityTwinsVerona/README.txt

 * Vehicle circulation dataset
 * Numerazione Civica dataset
 * Parks and green areas dataset
-* ESA WorldCover GeoTIFF raster background
+* ESA WorldCover GeoTIFF raster background, it should be added to data folder with name of worldcover.tif

 ---